 Make sure that your storage items are what you need for the job

 So when I was planning our storage, I knew that it would involve a lot of baskets to corral stuff.

 I’ve bragged on these baskets that we used for our cabinets before, but I just LOVE them.
 They’ve turned out to be an amazing purchase.

 They are lightweight but heavy duty.
 So far in the time that we’ve had them, they haven’t been damaged at all.
 The one that we use for tools, we pick it up and carry it all over the house, plus outside, and it’s held up great.
 Plus- the best part- they come in lots of different sizes!
 Which was terrific for my odd sized cabinets!
 I ended up using three different sizes to organize my space.

 The small little cabinet doors?
 Those baskets come in small sizes that just fit that space, and so I grouped like items in them.
 Just last night when Michael asked, “where’s the pineapple cutter?”
 I was able to just pull out that basket and give it to him.
 Never would have happened this time last year…we would have been searching for who knows how long for it!

 So there you have it.
-My top three kitchen cabinet organization ideas: Use pretty and light to your advantage, know your space and plan it well, and make sure that your storage items work for you.
+My top three kitchen cabinet organization ideas: Use light to your advantage, know your space and plan it well, and make sure that your storage items work for you.
 If you do those three things, your kitchen cabinet organization project will work for you too!